 Caution: The addition of glue is recommended to improve adhesion and thereby prevent the chance of print failure and printer damage.
 Additionally, the use of glue can prevent overadhesion that can lead to damage to the build plate.

 All default profiles for PP in Ultimaker Cura use a large brim (20 - 25 mm) as a build plate adhesion type.
 A brim is made of several extra printed lines around the initial layers of the 3D print to ensure successful adhesion to the build plate and to avoid warping.
 Please note that this brim will reduce the printing area of your build plate.

 Once your 3D print has finished, wait for the print to cool down before removing it from the build plate.

 To prevent warping, we also recommend using the front enclosure included in the Advanced 3D Printing Kit (for the Ultimaker 2+ or Ultimaker 3).
 This will remove possible air draft and keep the temperature inside the 3D printer at around 45 °C. Thereby it provides a higher print success rate, better quality, and better performance of the printed parts.
 On the Ultimaker S5 glass doors are integrated with the printer, so additional accessories are not necessary.

 Health and safety

-Ultimaker PP is safe to print when using the recommended temperature settings listed above.
-To ensure a comfortable and healthy environment, we recommend 3D printing in a well-ventilated area.
+Ultimaker PP is safe to print when using the recommended temperature settings in Ultimaker Cura.
+To ensure a comfortable and healthy working environment, we recommend 3D printing in a well-ventilated area.